John Stewart-Murray, 8th Duke of Atholl: Early life

 Styled Marquess of Tullibardine from birth, he was born at Blair Castle, Perthshire, the second but eldest surviving son of John Stewart-Murray, 7th Duke of Atholl, by Louisa, daughter of Sir Thomas Moncreiffe of that Ilk, 7th Baronet. and was educated at Eton College.
 He learned to speak Gaelic before English.
 In "Working Partnership" his wife, The Duchess of Atholl, says that Tullibardine and all his siblings were brought up to speak Gaelic and were "extremely proficient" in it.
 He was President of An Comunn Gàidhealach, the national Gaelic Society, from 1898 until 1904.

 Military career

 Service in the Royal Horse Guards

 He was commissioned into the Royal Horse Guards with the rank of second lieutenant on 28 December 1892, and was promoted to lieutenant on 30 December 1893.
-He served in Kitchener's expedition to the Sudan, fighting at the Battle of Khartoum and the Battle of Atbara.
+He served in Kitchener's expedition to the Sudan, fighting at the Siege of Khartoum and the Battle of Atbara.
 He was awarded the Distinguished Service Order (DSO) on 15 November 1898, and rose to the rank of captain a year later, on 20 November 1899.